lwagn007/HoosierVolunteerFrontEnd301/README.md

 # Hoosier Volunteers App
+(first sentence is an example for students for what not to do in a readme)
 ## Walkthrough of Site

 Once the site is loaded, please hit CTRL-SHIFT-R to load the background (this is an angular issue)

 The menu is located on the three-dot button on top right.